Jet skier breaches $100 mln security system at New York's Kennedy airport

-NEW YORK, Aug 13 (Reuters) - A man who swam ashore and walked undetected into New York’s John F. Kennedy International Airport over the weekend has prompted an investigation into why the approximately $100 million security system was breachable.
+NEW YORK (Reuters) - A man who swam ashore and walked undetected into New York’s John F. Kennedy International Airport over the weekend has prompted an investigation into why the approximately $100 million security system was breachable.

 “We have called for an expedited review of the incident and a complete investigation,” said Anthony Hayes, speaking for the Port Authority of New York and New Jersey.